BrittniKarat/BrittniKarat/README.md

 <h3 align="center">A passionate Full Stack Developer</h3>
 <h4 align="center"> Located in San Diego </h4>

-- 🔭 I’m currently woring on a project to make remote work more personable.
-For those who have wanted to buy donuts for their office but have been unable to since they've been at home, this project is for you!
-Let's see if we can bring random acts of kindness back to the (virtual office)!
+- 🔭 I’m currently woring on a project to organize my projects!
+Making small tools to organize my life has been very fulfilling.

 - 📫 How to reach me: **brittnikarat@gmail.com**